LaxmiVarshithaCH/PlasticReturn-EcoPoints/README.md

-# ♻️ EcoReturn: Plastic Return System
+# ♻️ EcoReturn: Return and Earn

 EcoRewards is a full-stack application that encourages users to return plastic covers by scanning them, awarding EcoPoints, and providing dashboards and summary emails.
 Built with **Spring Boot** (backend) and **React + Vite** (frontend).